jefdaj/cryptoisland/src/posts/2024/10/15/mechanics-of-the-benaloh-challenge/index.md

 # Proposed blockchain upgrades

-In the workflow I'm imagining, the first few steps would be roughly the same:
+In the workflow I'm imagining, the first few steps would be roughly the same as above:

 1. Show ID at the check-in counter
 2. Fill out a paper ballot (possibly using a machine) in a voting booth